 When it comes to the actual experience of using workers’ compensation, the results indicated a downward trend in confidence.
 In Australia in particular, workers did not feel that the system adequately protects workers’ best interests.
 Complaints about communication across the various parties involved were also quite common.

-Across the board, employees of small and medium-sized organisations were more confident of their perceived autonomy and the level of consultation and appreciation they receive on the job.
-Compared to their counterparts in medium and large organisations, employees of smaller companies had by far the most positive perceptions of mutual support between employees and management, their management’s commitment to workplace safety as well as their personal degree of involvement in developing their own return to work plan.
+Across the board, employees of small and medium-sized organizations were more confident of their perceived autonomy and the level of consultation and appreciation they receive on the job.
+Compared to their counterparts in medium and large organizations, employees of smaller companies had by far the most positive perceptions of mutual support between employees and management, their management’s commitment to workplace safety as well as their personal degree of involvement in developing their own return to work plan.

 That’s not to say that larger businesses did not shine in other areas.
-Employees of larger organisations were more likely to report fair treatment during and after the workers’ compensation claims process.
+Employees of larger organizations were more likely to report fair treatment during and after the workers’ compensation claims process.
 Larger businesses seem to be a hair more successful at supporting outgoing workers’ needs than small and medium businesses.
-Workers in larger organisations were also less likely to be discouraged from filing a workers’ compensation claim by their employer.
+Workers in larger organizations were also less likely to be discouraged from filing a workers’ compensation claim by their employer.

 One of the key takeaways from this report is that the return to work plan can actually make a critical difference for injured workers and both improve both the workers’ experience and shorten the time spent off work.
-More than three-quarters of workers in Australia and New Zealand said that their plan was either helpful or very helpful, but unfortunately only about half of all workers report being fully involved and consulted in the making of the plan.
+More than three-quarters of workers in Australia and New Zealand said that their plan was either helpful or very helpful, but unfortunately, only about half of all workers report being fully involved and consulted in the making of the plan.
 Increasing workers’ participation in the return to work plan, along with improved employee guidance, could greatly improve this process for workers and companies alike.